-We will be returning to Kenya to the Massai Mara Reserve again this summer!
-This trip is always a memorable experience for everyone who makes the trip.
-This trip would be your chance to meet and help people from a completely different culture, bond with fellow missionaries, be close enough to see the leopard’s spots, and enjoy the scenic views of the African savanna.
-We look forward to you joining us in June for this adventure!
+The Maasai Mara Kenya trip is always a memorable experience for everyone who participates.
+This trip could be your chance to meet and help people from a completely different culture, bond with fellow missionaries, be close enough to see the leopard’s spots, and enjoy the scenic views of the African savanna.

 Is this trip right for me?